 Historic Quamby Homestead Fine Accommodation was built in 1888.
 It is a short drive from Warrnambool, Port Fairy and the Great Ocean Road.

 Set in 70 acres of farmland, it offers the opportunity to soak up some history whilst enjoying fine accommodation in the serenity of a three acre botanical garden setting.
-Stroll in the garden, designed by renowned botanist William Guilfoyle, take a two kilometre bush walk or visit the farm animals.
+Stroll in the garden - its design is attributed to renowned botanist William Guilfoyle - take a two kilometre bush walk or visit the farm animals.

 Quamby is ideally located for travelling on to the Great Ocean Road, The Grampians, Ballarat, Melbourne, and over to South Australia (Robe, The Coonawarra region, Adelaide and beyond).